Lahainalindsay/MyVibe/README.md

 ---

+## Frontend

+- See `docs/AGENT_FRONTEND_PLAYBOOK.md` for a step‑by‑step agent script to build and deploy a Next.js frontend (wallet connect, mint flows, gallery, admin ops) and to prepare social accounts and launch content.

+---

 ## Troubleshooting

 - Missing env vars: Sepolia deploys require `SEPOLIA_RPC_URL` and `PRIVATE_KEY`.
 Etherscan verification requires `ETHERSCAN_API_KEY` and constructor args.